nootkan/classic-press-wordpress-formspammertrap-plugin/README.txt

 * No changes to spam protection logic, submissions dashboard, import/export, or color customization.
 * Verified compatibility with WooCommerce; no checkout/account hooks are modified.
 * Deprecated the temporary mu-plugin PHPMailer shim; it is no longer required and can be removed.
+* Fixed PHP warnings: `ini_set(): Session ini settings cannot be changed after headers have already been sent` and `session_start(): Session cannot be started after headers have already been sent` by booting the session on front-end `init` and guarding the legacy call.
+* Session is not started in wp-admin; behavior of spam traps and submissions is unchanged.

 = 1.5.3 =
 * **🔒 COMPREHENSIVE SECURITY UPDATE**